 ■→Wikipedia: Optic nerve

 Vicky Brazon was reportedly born blind, “never saw light”.
 Her near-death luminosity is described as varicolored and darker in spectrum.
 She says she saw shapes as flowers, and “was able to see all around her”.

-There is not much geometry in rustic landscapes, and humans have developed architecture; people can write sheet music before ever playing it — brain associative abilities might explain Ms. Brazon’s visuals, but she says she remembers a ring shining, from around the time of her brain surgery: that makes a delineated shape of moderate luminosity.
+There is not much geometry in rustic landscapes, and humans have developed architecture; people can write sheet music before ever playing it — brain associative abilities might explain Ms. Brazon’s visuals, but she says she remembers a ring shining, from her brain surgery: that would make a reflex of light on a delineated shape.

 It is not probable a doctor or nurse would have had jewelry in the operating room.
 Jewelry is strictly forbidden, the reason to be also the medics’ safety.
 Further, persons of standard eyesight report directional visualizations, also for near-death.
-Ms. Brazon might have lost her eyesight when she was very little: children look in all directions a lot, especially in early stages of learning to walk.
+Ms. Brazon might have lost her eyesight when she was very little: children look in all directions a lot, carried around by grown-ups, or in early stages of learning to walk.

 It might have been in her early childhood she saw the shine of a ring.

 Ms. Brazon reports having heard what the medics were thinking.
 Ability to read medical minds would be useful, to medical students as well as translators of medical texts.

 She might have experienced a déjà entendu, similar to the more known déjà vu.
 Human brains process sensory information in a parallel distributed fashion.
-The brain may repeat a process, even with a minor physical impact, and we “hear twice”, as we may “see twice”.
+The brain may repeat a process, even on minor physical impact, and we “hear twice”, as we may “see twice”.

 To form a memory, the brain needs to integrate neural work in real time.
 If there is physical trauma and makes it difficult, the brain may involve secondary or gnostic areas, to make an association rather than a memory.
 The time envelope for associations is broader than for memories, in most people.